iuyangyuc/CS506-SP25/README.md

 These observations suggest that surges in injury rates may be closely tied to periods of civil unrest and intense policing demands.

 5. **How do overtime hours paid compare to overtime hours worked?
-What does the discrepancy financially amount to, year after year?**
+What does the discrepancy financially amount to, year after year?
-    Due to lack of gender or race information, this question is postponed.

 6. **Are certain officers (e.g., white, old, male, long tenure, high ranking title) more likely than others to have lower worked-to-paid ratios?**

 #### Assumptions